LArSoft/larsoft.github.io/LArSoftWiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 ## Initial setup

 The first time you start a mrb project, you'll need to define various things.
-(The setup for an existing working area is slightly different, and is described [here](Quick-start_guide_to_using_and_developing_LArSoft_code_#Setup-work-environment-for-an-existing-working-area-from-a-fresh-login)
+(The setup for an existing working area is slightly different and is described below.)

 There are experiment-specific setup scripts to perform setup.
 For example.
 >